7 Questions to Ask Before You Open an Online Store

-If you’re just starting a business, building out an online store (versus a brick-and-mortar location) can help lower your initial investment and your ongoing overhead.
-Think about it — building out a site is nowhere near as expensive as leasing or buying retail space.
+If you’re just starting a business, building an online store (versus a brick-and-mortar location) can help lower your initial investment and your ongoing overhead.
+Think about it — building a site is nowhere near as expensive as leasing or buying retail space.
 An online store likely requires far less staff to start.
 And you may not even need to invest in building inventory if you adopt a method like drop shipping.

 It can give you more control over your business

-If you already have a brick-and-mortar store, or if you’re selling online through marketplaces or social media, a dedicated online store can give you more control over your brand, marketing, and sales data.
+If you already have a brick-and-mortar shop, or if you’re selling online through marketplaces or social media, a dedicated online store can give you more control over your brand, marketing and sales data.
 It also gives you a greater degree of flexibility with your inventory — you don’t need to have an item in stock at the time of sale to sell it — so you never miss a sale.

 7 questions to ask before you build your online store